plexsystems/konstraint/README.md

 - Auto-generate both `ConstraintTemplates` and the Constraints themselves.
 The `.rego` files are the source of truth and all development should happen in those files.

+- Auto-generate the documentation for the policies, using the `.rego` files as the source of truth.

 - Enable the same policy to be used with Gatekeeper `AdmissionReviews` and Conftest `yaml` files.
-This is accomplished with the _Kubernetes library_.
+This is accomplished with the provided libraries.

-### Kubernetes library
+### Kubernetes Libraries

-In the [examples/lib](examples/lib) directory, there is a `kubernetes.rego` file that enables policies to be written for both Conftest and Gatekeeper.
+In the [examples/lib](examples/lib) directory, there are multiple libraries that enable policies to easily be written for both Conftest and Gatekeeper.
+You can include as little or as many of these libraries into your policies as desired.

 #### Purpose